Yoni-Yaffe/DistribuPrivacyCore/README.md

 # DistribuPrivacyCore

-DistribuPrivacyCore is a Python-based project designed for [Brief Project Description].
+DistribuPrivacyCore is a Python-based project designed for simulating ride-sharing problem using different privacy constraints.
 This project was tested and run using **Python 3.10**.
 Please ensure that all required dependencies are installed (listed in `requirements.txt`).

 ## Table of Contents